Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 Clause 69 provides for a coordinating amendment relating to the coming into force by order of the Governor in Council of provisions on administrative monetary penalties in the OLA, clarifying that these provisions do not apply to the UFFRPBA.

-Clause 70 of Bill C‑13 provides for a coordinating amendment relating to Bill C‑11, An Act to amend the Broadcasting Act and to make related and consequential amendments to other Acts.106 If it is passed, new section 42.1 of the OLA, which recognizes the role of the Canadian Broadcasting Corporation, will take effect the day on which clause 21 of Bill C‑13 and clause 30 of Bill C‑11 both come into force.
+Clause 70 provides for a coordinating amendment relating to Bill C‑11, An Act to amend the Broadcasting Act and to make related and consequential amendments to other Acts.126 If it is passed, new section 42.1 of the OLA, which recognizes the role of the Canadian Broadcasting Corporation, will take effect the day on which clause 21 of Bill C‑13 and clause 30 of Bill C‑11 both come into force.
 Furthermore, once Bill C‑13 receives Royal Assent, section 2(3)(b) of the Broadcasting Act will be amended to take into account clauses 2 and 21 of Bill C‑13, which recognize the uniqueness and diversity of official language minority communities and their historical and cultural contributions to Canadian society.
-At the time of writing, Bill C‑11 was at second‑reading stage in the House of Commons.
+Bill C‑11 received Royal Assent on 27 April 2023.

-Clause 71 of Bill C‑13 provides for a phased coming into force for the clauses addressing the OLA:
+Clause 71 provides for a phased coming into force for the clauses addressing the OLA:

 In this vein, 51 years after the passage of the Official Languages Act, the Government is committed to strengthening this legislation among other things, taking into consideration the unique reality of French.